-- Destination based states, collect sales tax based off where the buyer is located (the destination of the sale).
+- Destination-based states collect sales tax based on where the buyer is located (the destination of the sale).

 * Modified origin state where state, county, and city taxes are based on the origin, but district taxes are based on the destination.